On Being Expelled from Peterson Academy – Part 2

 What if things were misconstrued?

-It was the right thing to do, so I was committed and glad to be there.
+Talking about this was the right thing to do, so I was committed and glad for the opportunity to be there.

 But–man–it was a thing I was simultaneously loathe to do.

-The podcast was four hours, and (if you’re not totally exhausted from the coverage of this topic already and curious to watch) you can see it here:
+If you’re not totally exhausted from the coverage of this topic already and curious to watch how it went (and see the difference in our sentiment then versus now, knowing how things have played out), you can see it here:

 Jeffrey van Leeuwen Podcast Published 21 January 2025